xquery/dashML/README.md

 # dashML v0.1

+I thought it would be fun to cook up a little bauble that leverages new features found in MarkLogic 7.

-[MarkLogic 7.0](http://developer.marklogic.com) introduces more tools for monitoring the performance of your MarkLogic server. dashML leverages these tools to make it easy to create lightweight, responsive dashboards giving you up-to-date information on the health and performance of your applications.
+[MarkLogic 7.0](http://developer.marklogic.com) introduces more tools for monitoring the performance of your MarkLogic server. dashML leverages these tools to make it easy to create lightweight, dashboards giving you up-to-date information on the health and performance of your applications.

-dashML provides a tabbed interface of metrics, which you can view on your smart phone, tablet or any browser.
+dashML provides a tabbed interface of metrics, which you can view on your smart phone, tablet or any browser via the magic of responsive templates.
 ![dashML](src/xquery/resources/history-screenshot.jpg)

 ## Requirements